CES 2023: Companies tout environmental innovations - ExBulletin

 Goodyears rubber procurement follows the guidelines of the Global Platform for Sustainable Natural Rubber.
 Nyquist says this is an important step, but third-party certification adds further validity to its sustainability claims.

 Several tire companies are following a similar path, he said.
-The tires that Pirelli manufactures for his version of his BMW X5 plug-in are FSC-certified, ensuring that the rubber is ethically sourced, including forestry and labor practices. .
+The tires that Pirelli manufactures for his version of his BMW X5 plug-in have his FSC certification, ensuring that the rubber is ethically sourced, including forestry and labor practices. increase.

 There may be no easy way to reduce emissions and build sustainable supply chains.
 But one place where U.S. companies might get more help now is the record federal money available to decarbonize buildings and transportation through the Inflation Reduction Act.
 Granholm says he believes the incentives to reduce energy usage and expand the technology are strong.